Home - Invertebrates -

-as pollen deposited on the stigma (female part leading to ovary) of a different species is just wasted pollen and will not fertilize the flower, so will not
+as pollen deposited on the stigma (female part leading to ovary) of a different species of flower is just wasted pollen and will not fertilize the flower, so will not

 The two photographs above and below Bombus pascuorum pollinating antirrhinum.
 The bee in the top photograph was just learning how to use the flower and took a while to get into the flower, as you can see she is holding the top open and hesitated quite a while before entering.
 The location of the nectary is right down at the bottom of the gullet-like flower and once inside the bee will be fully enclosed by the flower.
 It must be quite an experience and a great leap of faith the first time a bee lets the top petal fall down behind her.
 This female has very little pollen in her baskets, so she may be at the start of her foraging trip.
 In contrast, the photograph below shows an experienced forager.
 She did not hesitate, nor did she try to hold up the top petal, she just used her weight to squeeze her way down into the flower.
 Also she came out rear end first, whereas the inexperienced forager above turned round to come out head first.

 I did my thesis on bumblebee foraging preferences, and it can be found here.